 National Environmental Policy Act (NEPA) Guidance

 Applicants must complete proposals according to environmental requirements noted in grant announcements or in requests for applications.
 Applicants must provide detailed information on the activities to be conducted, locations, sites, species and habitat to be affected, possible construction activities, and any environmental concerns that may exist (e.g., the use and disposal of hazardous or toxic chemicals, introduction of non-indigenous species, impacts to endangered and threatened species, aquaculture projects, and impacts to coral reef systems).
 After applications are submitted, NOAA may require additional information to fulfill NEPA requirements.
 If NOAA determines that an environmental assessment is required, applicants may be requested to assist in drafting the assessment.
 Applicants may also be required to cooperate with NOAA in identifying and implementing feasible measures to reduce or avoid any identified adverse environmental impacts of their proposal.
 The White House Council on Environmental Quality implementation regulations and the following websites provide more information on NEPA, including NOAA’s NEPA compliance, and NOAA’s Administrative Order on Environmental Review Procedures for Implementing NEPA:

 Code of Federal Regulations (CFR)

 The CFR is the codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the federal government.
 It is divided into 50 titles that represent broad areas subject to federal regulation.
 Each volume of the CFR is updated once each calendar year.
-The following section has a bearing on NOAA grants: Title 15 – Commerce and Foreign Trade, Part 14 Uniform Administrative Requirements for Grants and, Subpart A – General.
+The following section has a bearing on NOAA grants: Title 2 – Grants and Agreements.

 Department of Commerce, Grants and Cooperative Agreements Manual